mkaoy2k/subs/README.md

-# subs - FamilyTrees Web App
+# Journal - FamilyTrees Web App

-> Subscription management system for FamilyTrees service
+> Subscription journal system for FamilyTrees service

 ## Introduction

 ---

-The 'FamilyTrees' Web App is a Python application that allows you to record your family tree.
+The 'Journal' Web App is a web application that allows you to read and subscribe/unsubscribe to your journal.

 ## How It Works

 ---

-The 'Family Trees' service helps you build your family tree as your family grows.
-You can add, update, or share family information as needed.
+The 'Journal' service helps you keep updated with what's new to your family-related matters.
+You can subscribe/unsubscribe to your journal as needed.

 ### Key Features:

-1. **User Management**
+1. **Keep in the loop with your family Social Circle**
    - Secure login and registration
    - Email verification
    - Password reset functionality

-2. **Subscription System**
+2. **Subscription Management**
    - Manage user subscriptions
    - Track subscription status
    - Handle subscription updates